unlaunch/documentation/_docs/sdks/java-sdk.md

 If you want to control what variations are returned, you can specify feature flags and variations in a YAML file and load it using `offlineModeWithLocalFeatures` method.
 Unlaunch will return variations that you have specified in the YAML file.
 Any flag not found from the YAML file will return `control` variation.

-#### 4. Logging
+### Logging

 The Unlaunch Java SDK uses [SLF4J](http://www.slf4j.org/) (slf4j-api).
 SLF4J is a logging facade which provides abstractions for various logging frameworks.
-This allows the SDK to use whichever logging framework your application uses and use it for logging events.
-All loggers log under `io.unlaunch`.
+This allows the SDK to use whichever logging framework your application provides for logging events.
+All loggers log under `io.unlaunch` name.

 If you see the following error: